francescogerardomarra/its/modulo26/2_jwt.md

 ## Payload

-The **payload** is the part of a JSON Web Token (JWT) that contains the **claims**—statements about an entity (typically a user) and additional metadata.
+The **payload** is the part of a JSON Web Token (JWT) that contains the **claims** i.e. statements about an entity (typically a user) and additional metadata.
 While the payload is encoded, it is **not encrypted**, meaning its contents can be read by anyone with access to the token.

 Claims are key-value pairs that provide information to the recipient of the token.
 They play a central role in defining the token’s purpose and context.
 Claims can be categorized into three types: **registered**, **public**, and **private**.